 Due to funding challenges 4 of the local authorities were not able to continue within their local budgets despite the success of the respective teams.

 In April 2017 Leeds FDAC successfully completed its pilot and secured funding up until 2020.

 For more information about Leeds FDAC contact the FDAC Team Manager: Sophie Carter

 Kent & Medway

 Kent & Medway FDAC opened in February 2016.
 Their FDAC team is managed by the Tavistock and Portman NHS Foundation Trust.
 The team is based in Gillingham and the court operates out of Maidstone.
-Kent and Medway are also piloting Early FDAC.
+Kent and Medway also piloted Early FDAC.

 In April 2016 Kent & Medway FDAC successfully completed its pilot and the two local authorities have commissioned the service for another year.